Closure as a Choice

 Can adjust without crisis.

-The genius of Lawson’s move is that lightly held closures are still closures.
-They still let you think and act.
+Lightly held closures are still closures — they let you think and act.
 But they’re less brittle.
-They don’t break when reality doesn’t conform to them.
 You already knew you were making the thing up; reality not matching doesn’t surprise you.

 The Life in the Gap

-The 49/50 doctrine works musically because the imperfection is where life enters.
+The 49/50 doctrine works because imperfection is where life enters.
 A perfectly produced recording feels dead.
-The roughness is where you hear the human (or the actual complexity of the moment) coming through.
+The roughness is where you hear the actual complexity of the moment.

-The same applies to any closure.
-The moment where you see that you’re making a choice—the gap between “this must be this way” and “I’m choosing this way”—that gap is where aliveness comes in.
-That’s where play is possible.
-That’s where agency emerges.
+The gap between “this must be this way” and “I’m choosing this way” — that’s where aliveness comes in.
+Where play is possible.
+Where agency emerges.

 closure - terminate open processes and stabilize meaning